mdibl/Biocore_cloud/README.md

-# Biocore On The Amazon Clound
+# Biocore On The Amazon Cloud

 Biocore uses Jenkins as a project management tool.
 Jenkins is a very popular product among software companies who want to automate their Continuous Integration/Continuous Deployment pipelines.